Phonon-induced transition between entangled and nonentangled photon emission in constantly driven quantum-dot--cavity systems: Abstract

 \section{Abstract}

 Entangled photon pairs are essential for many applications in quantum technologies.
 Recent theoretical studies demonstrated that different types of entangled Bell states can be created in a constantly driven four-level quantum emitter-cavity system.
 Unlike other candidates for the realization of the four-level emitter, semiconductor quantum dots unavoidably interact with their environment, resulting in carrier-phonon interactions.
-Surprisingly, phonons change the entanglement of emitted photon pairs in a qualitative way, already at low temperatures on the order of 4~K. While one type of Bell state can still be generated using small driving strengths, the other type is suppressed due to phonon interactions.
-The degree of entanglement decreases with rising temperature and driving strength until it vanishes at a critical parameter value.
-Because it remains zero afterwards, we encounter a phonon-induced phase transition between an entangled and nonentangled phase with critical temperatures below 30\,K. The concurrence is regarded as the order parameter and, independent of the driving strength, a corresponding critical exponent can be extracted which is found to be 1.
+Surprisingly, phonons change the entanglement of emitted photon pairs in a qualitative way, already at low temperatures on the order of 4~K. While one type of Bell state can still be generated using small driving strengths, the other type is suppressed due to phonon interactions in strongly-confined quantum dots.
+The degree of entanglement decreases with rising temperature and driving strength until it vanishes at a certain parameter value.
+Because it remains zero afterward, we encounter a phonon-induced transition between entangled and nonentangled photon emission that resembles a phase transition.
+The transition occurs at temperatures below 30\,K and, independent of the driving strength, the concurrence as a function of the reduced temperature is found to obey a power law with exponent one near the transition point.